Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

    1. Click the **Create** button at the bottom of the page

-> **Note:** Although you have checked **Require status checks to pass before merging** and the *luis_pr.yaml* workflow will run in response to the raising of a PR, it is still not a hard requirement that the workflow should complete successfully before the PR can be merged.
+> **Note:** Although you have checked **Require status checks to pass before merging** and the *luis_pr.yaml* workflow will run in response to the raising of a PR, it is not possible at this time to make it a hard requirement that the workflow should complete successfully before the PR can be merged.
 To make it a hard requirement, return to this configuration after the *luis_pr* workflow has run at least once and then you will be able to check the *Build and Test LUIS model (PR)* status check which will make successful completion a hard requirement.

 ## Updating the LUIS app in a feature branch